 Course breakdown

-- The Foundation Course in Sidcup is a 22 week course and includes 26+ hours of teaching and learning per week.
+• Foundation Acting is a 22 week course and includes 26+ hours of teaching and learning per week.
 Classes are delivered between the hours of 9am and 9pm

-- Delivered on our Sidcup parkland campus by experienced acting staff and visiting directors
+• Delivered by experienced acting staff and visiting directors

 Split into two terms:

-- TERM 1: The Actor and Foundation Skills (September to December)
+• TERM 1: The Actor and Foundation Skills (March entry: March to May.
+September entry: September to December)

-- TERM 2: The Actor and the Audience (January to March)
+• TERM 2: The Actor and the Audience (March entry: June to August.
+September entry: January to March)

 Your future career